r4d4m4n71s/cicd_tools/README.md

 # or with short option
 cicd_tools -c

-# Work with an existing project (using long option)
+# Restore project configuration (using long option)
-cicd_tools --app
+cicd_tools --restore
 # or with short option
-cicd_tools -a

-# Initialize configuration (using long option)
-cicd_tools --init
-# or with short option
-cicd_tools -i
+cicd_tools -r

 # Display version information
 cicd_tools -v
 # or
 cicd_tools --version

+# Specify working directory (using long option)
+cicd_tools --directory /path/to/project
+# or with short option
+cicd_tools -d /path/to/project

 # Display help information
 cicd_tools -h
 # or
 cicd_tools --help

-# Enable development tasks (using long option)
-cicd_tools --enable
-# or with short option
-cicd_tools -e
 ```

+> **Note**: Without any arguments, the tool automatically detects if you're in a project directory and shows the appropriate menu.

 ### Table of Contents
 - [Features](#-features)